drupalprojects/bootstrap/docs/registry/README.md

 this base theme implements.

-This base theme provides a multitude of [pre]process functions, theme functions and templates are stored inside the `./bootstrap/templates` folder.
+This base theme provides a multitude of [pre]process functions, theme functions and templates stored inside the `./bootstrap/templates` folder.
 The base theme will traverse all folders inside this folder as well as a subtheme's `./subtheme/templates` folder.